 - Honor roll: Apply year-round

 Recognizes outstanding business, operations, and service by public power utilities in two categories.
-Submissions are now being accepted, through Jan 30, 2018.
+Submissions are accepted starting in November 2018, through Jan 30, 2018.

 E.F.
 Scattergood System Achievement: Recognizes a community-owned utility that has enhanced the prestige of the American Public Power Association and of public power through outstanding service to customers.
-Apply Online.
+Apply now.

 Community Service: Recognizes a community-owned utility for “good neighbor” activities that demonstrate the commitment of the utility and its employees to enhancing the quality of life of the community it serves.
-Apply Online.
+Apply now.

 Recognizes utility leadership and contributions to public policy and advocacy in eight categories.
-Submissions are now being accepted, through Jan 30, 2018.
+Submissions are accepted starting in November 2018, through Jan 30, 2018.

 James D. Donovan Individual Achievement: Recognizes individuals who have made significant and sustained contributions to the electric utility industry and to public power.
-Apply Online.
+Apply now.

 Alan Richardson Statesmanship: Recognizes leaders who have worked tirelessly, on behalf of the American Public Power Association, to forge consensus on national issues affecting public power.
-Apply Online.
+Apply now.

 Harold Kramer-John Preston Personal Service: Recognizes member utility employees who have made significant contributions toward the American Public Power Association’s goals and enhanced its prestige.
-Apply Online.
+Apply now.

 Robert E. Roundtree Rising Star: Recognizes an up and coming leader from a public power utility with a $2,000 scholarship to attend American Public Power Association conferences and education programs.
-Apply Online.
+Apply now.

 Public Power Communications